sled-rs/sled-rs.github.io/performance.md

   latency-throughput behavior, increasing latency and lowering throughput
 * if something necessary can be done in the background without blocking, queue it up for eventual batch processing to improve cache performance
-* find long-lived allocations with DHAT and ensure that they employ the correct time-space trade-offs
+* look at allocation lifetime using DHAT, avoid short-lived allocations and ensure that long-lived allocations employ time-space trade-offs that consume plentiful resources instead of scarce ones where possible
 * seriously, it's always your fault if your engineers quit.
-* performance happens naturally when engineers love the codebase and they are aware of which parts of the system can be sped up significantly
+* performance happens naturally when engineers love the codebase and they are aware of which parts of the system can be sped up
-* why does an executive care about performance, anyway?
 * before wasting time optimizing things that don't matter, we can easily test whether optimizing could be useful at all by adding delays or deleting relevant code to see what the impact of infinite optimization would be
-* by default your machine will randomly change your cpu frequency, yank processes across cores and sockets, and generally make measurements deceptive and non-reproducible. we can control this behavior.
+* by default your machine will randomly change your cpu frequency, yank processes across cores and sockets, and generally make measurements deceptive and non-reproducible. we can control this behavior. if you don't account for this behavior, your measurements are not sound justifications for code changes
+* wait, why does an executive care about performance, anyway?

 ## non-executive introduction